China’s changed their website in April 2018 so to incorporate the release of much more detailed photographic and elevation data.

 CE1’s files are much smaller and have a lower resolution, but they are useful ones to have as a way of checking which file you need to look at in the more detailed dataset.

-The data for each sections consists of a .lbl, a .tfw and a ‘.03’ file.
+The data for each sections consist of a .lbl, a .tfw and a ‘.tif’ file.
 The lbl files can be used in GIS software, but are not always required.
 The tfw file is one that contains simple information about a photograph’s location.
-The .03 file can be used in the same software that opens the CE2 data.
-For most things, the TIF image is just fine here and it can be opened in any image viewing software.

 First, go to the link above and register on the site.
 I’ve not had any issues resulting from this.
 Next, click on ‘Scientific Data’.